How to calculate forecast accuracy and forecast error

 Once you have your forecast error calculations, you need to use your forecast error stats to refine your forecasting processes and improve forecasting accuracy.
 You should include internal business decisions directly impacting demand, such as promotions and price changes.

-More accurate forecasts will then help improve your inventory purchasing and planning to ensure you maintain the right inventory levels.
+More accurate forecasts will help improve your inventory purchasing and planning to ensure you maintain the right inventory levels.

 You can do this in several ways: